+Home Extended Business.
+See “Extended Home Occupation.”

 Home Occupation.
 A business, profession, occupation, or trade conducted for profit and located entirely within a dwelling, which use is accessory, incidental, and secondary to the use of the dwelling for residential purposes and does not change the essential residential character or appearance of such dwelling.
 Said occupation is engaged in by the occupants of a dwelling.

 Horticultural Services.
 Commercial services which are oriented to support the science or practical application of the cultivation of fruits, vegetables, flowers, and plants.

-Implement Sales and Service.
-A business that sells new or used machinery or both.
-It may also provide maintenance services for farm machinery, and sell spare parts, and process warranty claims.

-Impound Lot.
-A lot for the temporary storage of automobiles, trucks, buses, recreational vehicles, and similar vehicles.
-This use excludes vehicle repair, Junkyard/salvage Yard or dismantling.

 Incorporation.
 A soil tillage operation following the surface application of manure which mixes the manure into the upper four inches or more of the soil.